This chapter covers operations with 1C:Enterprise web client.

 To get started in the browser, apply the following settings:

 - In the Tools menu, select Browser properties.

 - In the window opened, click the Security tab.

 - In the Scripts section, set Active Scripts parameter to Allow or Enable.

 - Click OK.

 - Go to the Privacy tab.
 In the Settings section, click Advanced and specify the following parameters: First-party Cookies – select Accept, Third-party Cookies – select Accept.
-You can also click Sites in the Settings section and specify the required parameters for infobase addresses.
+You can also click the Sites button (in the Parameters section) and specify the required parameters for infobase addresses.

-- Click on Advanced.
+- Click Advanced.
 In the Multimedia section, select the Show pictures check box.

-If you intend to use add-ins (barcode scanner, electronic scales, etc.), file system extensions, cryptography extensions and more, select the appropriate zone on the Security tab: Trusted sites or Local intranet, and then perform the following actions:
+If you intend to use add-ins (barcode scanner, electronic scales, and other), file system extensions, cryptography extensions and more, select the appropriate zone on the Security tab: Trusted sites or Local intranet, and then do the following: